CFitzsimons/CFitzsimons/README.md

 - **Lead Engineer / Technical Lead** on a Fortune 500 project, responsible for architecture, technical direction, and delivery
 - Experience across **startups and established organisations**, from early product work to large-scale system evolution
 - Published and presented a peer-reviewed technical paper in Japan
-- Comfortable working across frontend, backend, and infrastructure concerns
+- Built scalable backends, beautiful frontends, and offline-first performant mobile apps

 ---